wssuomi/pirate-jam-14/gdd.md

 The game will mostly feel like Dune 2.
 Simple pixel art will go well with this style.
 Colors will first be similar to those found in nature and they will eventually change to colors that look dry and dead.
-Machines will have a slightly futuristic design and modern colors.
+Machines will have gray and a slightly futuristic design.

 # Audio